tansr7/NTU-login-extension/README.md

 # NTU-login-extension
 My chrome extension implementation of the SSO login, I don't particularly like to be redirected through two login pages.
-This is particularly so for the temperature declaration that we have to do during this DORSCON Orange due to COVID-19.
-Minutes lost for logging in twice a day!

 Feel free to clone and fork, but do read the source code before you do, and understand how it works.